Skip to main content

 No culinary exploration is complete without sipping on local beverages.
 Belize offers a variety of drinks, from the Mayan-influenced “atole” – a warm corn-based drink, to the sweet and tangy “seaweed shake.”
 Seaweed drinks are commonly found on Caye Caulker and Ambergris Caye from street vendors.

-Diagram: A Culinary Map of Belize
+Diagram: A Culinary Map of Belizean Food

 Embarking on a culinary journey through Belize provides an unparalleled experience.
 It’s a celebration of the nation’s rich history, diverse influences, and the innovative spirit of its chefs.
 From traditional to contemporary, every dish tells a story, waiting to be discovered by culinary enthusiasts worldwide.
 Dive deep into the Belizean culinary wonders, and you’re bound to emerge enchanted by its flavors.